ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/README.md

   ### Week 5: Final Challenge
   Final Challenge presentation week.

-  **Final Challenge:** PID Controller using ROS and compare with simulation.
+  **Mid-Term Challenge:** PID Controller using ROS and compare with simulation.

   **Requirements:** Requirements of Session 1 and Session 3.